tellytv/telly/README.md

 ## Setting up the application

-If you have done everything correctly you should see output similar to this wih `docker logs telly`
+If you have done everything correctly you should see output similar to this with `docker logs telly`

 ```
 time="2019-04-02T04:03:23Z" level=info msg="Loaded 3 channels into the lineup from "